vitiral/fiction-civboot/toll/healing2.md

 very little glue.
 We also want it to be as thin as possible.
 All this is programmable in the console.

-Let's talk about the software in a Civboot.
-It is text based.
-The really advanced ones have little drawings consisting of wire meshes.
-It's like whoever built this place really loved watching Tron and dreamed of a retro-futuristic 70's future.
-Having a PhD in computer science I know _why_ it is built this way, but it still sucks.
-Like everything else in this place they wanted everything to be "as simple as possible."
-The software is so basic that a teenager could probably understand and modify it.

-Anyway, to use this machine you get on the terminal and type `help` into a keyboard.
+To use this machine you get on the terminal and type `help` into a keyboard.
 It pops up with:

 ```
 PAMELA: PlAnt MatEriaL mAker